-• Observing children at work, individually, in pairs, in a group and in class during whole class teaching.

-• Using differentiated, open-ended questions that require children to explain and unpick their understanding.

-• Providing effective feedback, including interactive marking through questions where appropriate, to engage children with their learning and to provide opportunities for self-assessment, consolidation, depth and target setting.

-• Book moderation and the monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners (with the acquisition of the pre-identified key knowledge and key skill development of each topic being evidenced through the outcomes). • Use of the 'what I know already, what I want to know and what I have learnt' (KWL) strategy throughout a unit, alongside specific and measurable LIs for each lesson
+- Observing children at work, individually, in pairs, in a group and in class during whole class teaching. - Using differentiated, open-ended questions that require children to explain and unpick their understanding. - Providing effective feedback, including interactive marking through questions where appropriate, to engage children with their learning and to provide opportunities for selfassessment, consolidation, depth and target setting. - Book moderation and the monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners (with the acquisition of the pre-identified key knowledge and key skill development of each project being evidenced through the outcomes). - Use of the 'what I know already, what I want to know and what I have learnt' (KWL) strategy throughout a unit, alongside specific and measurable LIs for each lesson - Consistent discussions and questions about the 'sticky knowledge' which is key for each project.